Skip to Content (Press Enter)

 Who does surrogacy help?
-Surrogacy allows couples and individuals from a variety of backgrounds, ages and sexual orientations to build their families.
+Surrogacy allows couples and individuals from various backgrounds, ages, and sexual orientations to build their families.

 Intended parents from New York who come to Circle for surrogacy include: